UK Firework Laws & Regulations

 Note: Technically, storage is limited by the “hazard type” of the fireworks which is HT3 or HT4.
 However as there is usually a direct correlation of HT3=1.3G and HT4=1.4G, it is simpler to use that classification to determine storage limits.

-We have further information on safe fireworks storage and the implications of the above limits in our Safe Fireworks Storage article.
+I have further information on safe fireworks storage and the implications of the above limits in the Safe Fireworks Storage article.

 Fireworks legislation can and does change from time to time.
-Whilst we try and keep this page updated, we accept no responsibility for any incorrect or incomplete information.
+Whilst I try and keep this page updated, I accept no responsibility for any incorrect or incomplete information.
 Please also note this article is based on the non-commercial use of fireworks by consumers.
-Other legislation may apply to commercial operators or those selling fireworks.
+Additional legislation will apply to commercial operators or those selling fireworks.

 Fuse and fusing fireworks